skillsit-hu/ws2024-s17-kr-training-module-f/README.md

   - Days 24-30: Show June 16-30.
   - Other days: Center the selected day in a 15-day interval.
 - After the header, each row of the calendar represents a room in the hotel, and each cell represents a possible assignment of a booking to that room for a day.
+- If the check-out date of one booking and the check-in date of another booking fall on the same day for the same room, both booking IDs should be displayed in the cell in vertical order.
 - The background color of the Room ID should match the corresponding room type button's background color.
 - Day boxes with assigned booking should display the last three characters of the booking ID.
-- Day boxes with assigned booking background color should be `#ddddxx`, where `xx` are the last two digits of the booking ID.
+- Day boxes with assigned booking background color should be `#DDXDYD`, where `XY` are the last two digits of the booking ID.
+(E.g booking code: `B125`, background color code: `#DD2D5D`)

 ### Room Type Filtering